CopperBadger/gatsby-starter-netlify-cms/src/pages/blog/2019-05-09-artist-spotlight-vampire-weekend.md

 ## Four Years Later: "Father of the Bride"

 Vampire Weekend's latest album came out a few weeks ago, and I've been listening to it for the past four days collecting enough evidence to determine if Vampire Weekend and I have diverged as many of my other favorite bands have, or if we're continuing to grow together.
-Country-adjacent offerings like the leader "Hold You Now" and "Married in a Gold Rush" worried me, but those fears are assuaged by the stunning and inventive intro to "[Flower Moon](https://youtu.be/uxgGmqyHEqk)", "My Mistake", and the album's swaying and pastoral closer "Jeruselam, New York, Berlin" which one YouTube commenter identifies as "the most vampire weekend song title" (I'm inclinded to agree)
+Country-adjacent offerings like the leader "Hold You Now" and "Married in a Gold Rush" worried me, but those fears are assuaged by the stunning and inventive intro to "[Flower Moon](https://youtu.be/uxgGmqyHEqk)", "My Mistake", and the album's swaying and pastoral closer "Jerusalem, New York, Berlin" which one YouTube commenter identifies as "the most vampire weekend song title" (I'm inclinded to agree)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KIGNNOZ0948" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>